gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 A dozen bosun's mates stood in a line between the mob and the house's front door.
 Erileine swallowed.
 The ones anchoring each end had spears, and one of the mates in the middle had a bow.
-They wouldn't---no.  They *couldn't*, not their fellow Avauntois.
-This couldn't be---
+They wouldn't—no.  They *couldn't*, not their fellow Avauntois.
+This couldn't be—

 She shrieked and jumped as a hand came down on her shoulder.
 "You should not be here," Razi said, low and urgent.
 "It is not safe."

-"But---what happened?"
+"But—what happened?"
 She flinched as the fire *whoomped* in a downstairs room.
-"Are they- The Hett--- Did they---"
+"Are they- The Hett— Did they—"

 "*La*, they are out, if not safe," the bookster said, looking past her at the burning building.
 "They have seen such as this before, and were